joshmin-tech/joshmin-tech/README.md

 # Joshmin R S
 ### Design and Development

-I am Joshmin R S from India, and I do content on Design and Development projects.
+I am Joshmin R S from India, and I do projects on Design and Development.
 I really enjoy learning languages & frameworks such as React, Python Django and also passionate to learn new technologies.

 #### Skills: React JS || Python || Django || Rest API || AWS || Docker